Category Archives: Events Here

 Social-Distancing in the Vineyard

 We love to have visitors take a tour through the vineyard any time of the year.
-But late August is the most colorful and rewarding.
-Although the winery has suspended tastings for most of the summer, we encourage folks to take advantage of the opportunity to visit the grapes at their peak.
-Some guests enjoy a guided tour with details about each variety growing here and how they are featured in our wines.
-Others prefer a private romantic stroll.
-The vineyard also provides the perfect place for a family conversation about where grapes come from and what wine is.
+But late August is the most colorful and rewarding and we encourage folks to take advantage of the opportunity to visit the grapes at their peak.
+Some guests enjoyed a guided tour with details about each variety growing here and how they are featured in our wines.
+Others preferred a private romantic stroll.
+The vineyard always provides the perfect place for a family conversation about where grapes come from and what wine is.

 Concords are still ripening while the Swenson Reds and Prairie Stars are ready for harvest.